nithinmanne/countries/README.md

 Please reach out to me at nithinmanne@gmail.com for queries.

-All Data is from [The World Bank Group](https://data.worldbank.org/).
+All Data is from [The World Bank Group](https://data.worldbank.org/) and is licensed under [CC BY-4.0](https://datacatalog.worldbank.org/public-licenses#cc-by).